WordPress/gutenberg/packages/components/src/modal/README.md

 ### aria.labelledby

-If this property is added, it will be added to the modal content `div` as `aria-labelledby`.
+If this property is added, it will be added to the dialog content `div` as `aria-labelledby`.
-You are encouraged to use this when the modal is visually labelled.
+You are encouraged to use this when the dialog is visually labelled.

 - Type: `String`
 - Required: No
-- Default: `modal-heading`
+- Default: `dialog-heading`

 ### aria.describedby

-If this property is added, it will be added to the modal content `div` as `aria-describedby`.
+If this property is added, it will be added to the dialog content `div` as `aria-describedby`.

 - Type: `String`
 - Required: No

 ### focusOnMount

-If this property is true, it will focus the first tabbable element rendered in the modal.
+If this property is true, it will focus the first tabbable element rendered in the dialog.

 - Type: `boolean`
 - Required: No